pathwaycom/llm-app/README.md

 [![follow on X](  https://img.shields.io/badge/X-000000?style=for-the-badge&logo=x&logoColor=white)](https://x.com/intent/follow?screen_name=pathway_com)
 </div>

-Pathway's **LLM (Large Language Model) App Templates** allow you to quickly put in production AI applications which offer **high-accuracy RAG and AI enterprise search at scale** using the most **up-to-date knowledge** available in your data sources.
+Pathway's **AI Pipelines** allow you to quickly put in production AI applications that offer **high-accuracy RAG and AI enterprise search at scale** using the most **up-to-date knowledge** available in your data sources.
+It provides you ready-to-deploy **LLM (Large Language Model) App Templates**.
 You can test them on your own machine and deploy on-cloud (GCP, AWS, Azure, Render,...) or on-premises.

 The apps connect and sync (all new data additions, deletions, updates) with data sources on your **file system, Google Drive, Sharepoint, S3, Kafka, PostgreSQL, real-time data APIs**.
 They come with no infrastructure dependencies that would need a separate setup.
 They include **built-in data indexing** enabling vector search, hybrid search, and full-text search - all done in-memory, with cache.